Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 01 : Pilot/Scene 06 : Pritchett-Tucker Household.md

 Cameron: We’re floating above her, always there to protect her.

-Mitchell: Okay, well, that’s reassuring, right, Lily?
+Mitchell: Okay, well, that’s **reassuring**, right, Lily?
 Yes, we tore you away from everything you know, but don’t worry – things are normal here.
 Your fathers are floating fairies.
 No, can you call Andre?
 Have him paint something a little less… gay?
 By the way, we need to stop having friends with names like Andre.

 Cameron: Red-headed daddy is angry daddy.